preactjs/preact-www/content/en/guide/v10/getting-started.md

 ### Making a production build

-There comes a time when you need to deploy your app somewhere.
+Your project certainly reach a phase when you need to deploy it to a server.
 The CLI ships with a handy `build` command which will generate a highly-optimized production build.

 ```bash
 npm run build